Orbea semota var. lutea

 Orbea semota (N.E.
 Br.)
 L.C.
 Leach

-Orbea semota var. lutea is a much-branched, mat-forming succulent with erect or procumbent stems.
-The stems are yellowish-green, strongly-toothed and up to 4 inches (10 cm) long.
-The flowers are brilliant yellow, fringed with simple hairs and up to 2 inches (5 cm) in diameter.
+Orbea semota var. lutea is a much-branched succulent with erect or procumbent stems and brilliant yellow flowers fringed with simple hairs.
+The stems are yellowish-green, strongly-toothed, and up to 4 inches (10 cm) long.
+Flowers are up to 2 inches (5 cm) in diameter.